 What can Summer Reads VISTAs do/not do?

-VISTAs can work on literacy practice in a variety of program contexts and subjects, from academic to enrichment-based, and from one-on-one sessions to large group activities.
+Summer Reads members can work on literacy practice in a variety of program contexts and subjects, from academic to enrichment-based, and from one-on-one sessions to large group activities.
 They bring literacy to life through many subjects, such as cooking, gardening, large motor recreation, homework help, tutoring, arts, drama, science experiments, and more.
+Summer Reads members may lead activities either in-person (with COVID-19 health and safety measures in place), through distance learning (synchronous or asynchronous), or a combination.
 They support the curriculum and program model of your site.